ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 create an excessive number of TIPS views, to exhaust the server resource and/or to block normal users from the accessing the service.

-To avoid such attacks, the server SHOULD choose to limit the number of active views and reject new requests when that threshold is reached.
-TIPS allows predictive fetching and the server SHOULD also choose to limit the number of pending requests.
-If a new request exceeds the threshold, the server SHOULD log the event and return the HTTP status "429 Too many requests".
+To avoid such attacks, the server MAY choose to limit the number of active views and reject new requests when that threshold is reached.
+TIPS allows predictive fetching and the server MAY also choose to limit the number of pending requests.
+If a new request exceeds the threshold, the server MAY log the event and return the HTTP status "429 Too many requests".

 It is important to note that the preceding approaches are not the only